linode/developers/hugo/content/email/postfix/troubleshooting-problems-with-postfix-dovecot-and-mysql.md

         }
         ~~~

-    {:.note}
-    >
+    {{< note >}}

-    > The `passdb` section details how email users can authenticate.
+The `passdb` section details how email users can authenticate.
 The `driver` line tells Dovecot you're using a flat file, and the `args` line tells it where it is and what format to expect.
 (This is the `/etc/dovecot/users` file you made in Step 2.)

-    >
-    > The `userdb` line tells Dovecot where to find the mail on the server and which system user it should use to access the mail files.
+The `userdb` line tells Dovecot where to find the mail on the server and which system user it should use to access the mail files.
 Since the format for each mailbox's location is the same, the `userdb` can be static.
 You're telling it to use the `vmail` user to access the mailboxes.
 Finally, the `home=` parameter tells Dovecot to look for mail in `var/mail/vhosts/example.com/user`.
 This setting MUST match the `virtual_mailbox_base` + `/etc/postfix/virtual_users_list` relative path in Postfix's settings.
 You have to tell Dovecot to look for mail in the same place you told Postfix to put the mail.

+{{< /note >}}

 16. Now you just need to tell Dovecot to use `auth-passwdfile.conf.ext` instead of `auth-system.conf.ext`, so it uses that lovely new password file you created in Step 2.
 In `/etc/dovecot/conf.d/10-auth.conf`, add `#` to comment out the system user file, and remove `#` to enable the passwdfile config file: